spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 Edit this wiki to get your agenda item for next week added.
 When there are no items in the agenda for a given week, the meeting is skipped.

+# 2022-10-14

+1. @mlugg
+    - inconsistent and hard to repro bug with package imports
+        - I have a vague theory as to what's going on but need a hand from experienced folk to figure out if I'm right and figure out a fix
+        - only repros with one specific project; I've failed at finding any reduction.
+I suspect the inconsistency of the issue is the problem here
+        - (if I forget to show up to the meeting please ping me I have the memory of a goldfish)

 ## 2022-09-15

 1. @joachimschmidt557